 Once a rundown area on the edge of the city centre, the Northern Quarter is now one of Manchester’s trendiest neighbourhoods.
 Back in the 1990s, low rents meant it was adopted by artists and creative businesses, giving it a bohemian, counter-cultural feel.
-As is often the case, the rents increased as the area got ‘cooler’ and the artists moved to the edges once more.
+As is often the case, the rents skyrocketed as the area gentrified and the artists moved to the edges once more.

-Despite this the Northern Quarter has retained its youthful, alternative feel.
+Despite this, the Northern Quarter has never lost its youthful, alternative feel.
 It’s packed with fantastic indie bars and quirky retailers – and it’s a goldmine for great food.

-Here are 21 of the best spots for eating out in Manchester’s NQ including longstanding favourites such as TNQ and Trof, and more recent additions like The Green Lab and Ramona.
-From burgers to baked goods, ramen to risotto… whether you’re after a sit-down meal for a special occasion, a quick snack, or a brunch catch-up with friends, there’s one that’ll suit you.
+Here are the best spots for eating out in Manchester’s NQ including longstanding favourites such as TNQ and Trof, and more recent additions like Sampa.
+From seafood to superfoods, brioche to Brazilian fusion… whether you’re after a sit-down meal for a special occasion, a quick snack, or a brunch catch-up with friends, there’s one that will fit the bill.

 Use our search function to find even more gems in the Northern Quarter and beyond.